 Your Different Footprints

 You leave imprints of change as you walk through life.
 We call these changes, “Footprints.”
 For example, your “Carbon Footprint” is the amount of carbon dioxide, and other carbon compounds, that you emit due to your consumption of fossil fuels.
 Your “Ecological Footprint” is your impact on the environment.
 Your “Social Footprint” is your impact on your family, peers, and society.
-The Carbon, Ecological, and Social Footprints were the primary footprints left by humans since before Eve walked across the Langebaan Lagoon.
+The Carbon, Ecological, and Social Footprints were the primary footprints left by humans since Eve walked across the Langebaan Lagoon.
 But now, approximately 117,000 years after she did, humankind has developed a new set of footprints.

 The Modern Footprint